 When the traveller arrives in Semarang, they encounter Java’s usual tropes: plenty of traffic, remnants of a colonial past – Dutch, in this case – and the general comings and goings of a busy port town.
 After all, this is Indonesia’s seventh most populous city and no shrinking violet.
 It throbs in the same manner as a ventricle, and the low-end drone of more-or-less constant traffic rarely abates.
 Semarang is no place for the seeker of solitude.

 It’s a surprise, then, to stumble across Kampung Pelangai.
-A small village close to Lewang Sewu – a former railway headquarters replete with wartime ghosts – it shines as a beacon amidst the city’s thrumming chaos.
+A small village close to Lewang Sewu – a former railway headquarters replete with wartime ghosts – it shines like a beacon amidst the city’s thrumming chaos.
 The premise is simple: a roadside locale, in a bid to promote well-being and create a colourful outlook, is cleaned up.
-One life-affirmingly positive lick of paint later and voila… thus appeareth the Rainbow Village.
+One life-affirmingly positive lick of paint later and voila: thus appeareth the Rainbow Village.